swiss-ai-center/workshop-mlops/docs/conclusion.md

 Thanks to BentoML, the model can be served and be used outside of the experiment context.

-- [x] The model can be deployed and accessed on Kubernetes

-Thanks to BentoML, the model can be deployed and be accessed on a Kubernetes server.

-- [x] The model can be trained on a Kubernetes pod

-Thanks to a self-hosted runner, the model can be trained on specialized hardware on a Kubernetes pod.

-- [x] The model performance can be improved by retraining with additional data.

-Thanks to Label Studio, additional and high-quality training data can be used to retrain the model.

 ## End of your journey